No! You're Wrong. or: Spooky Action at a Distance: Production

-Glover started developing the screenplay in 2007, as a project for he and his father, actor Bruce Glover, to act in together.
+Glover started developing the screenplay in 2007, as a project for him and his father, actor Bruce Glover, to act in together.
 Production of the film started in 2013 and originally wrapped in 2015, before Glover shot additional production segments yearly thereafter, wrapping principal photography in 2018.
 The film was primarily shot on sets constructed on shooting stages within the former horse stables on his property in the Czech Republic.

 It was the first of Glover's films to be shot on 35mm film stock, having previously only shot his films on 16mm film.
 To create an aesthetic comparable to films of the silent era, a hand-cranked camera previously owned by Karel Zeman was used for the segments of the film set in 1868 and 1888.

 Release

 The film premiered at the Museum of Modern Art on October 2, 2025.
 Like his two previous films, Glover tours with the film accompanied with his live show, a question-and-answer session, and a meet-and-greet/book signing.